ArmandFS/ArmandFS/README.md

 # Hello!
-You can call me Armand, and Welcome to my GitHub Profile!
+You can call me Armand and Welcome to my GitHub Profile!

 <div align="center">